Augustinian, built in 1258.

 Angels (the Madonna di Bordone) (see right) of 1261 by Coppo di Marcovaldo, a Florentine

-artist captured at the battle of Montaperti in 1260 and made to paint this
+artist captured at the battle of Montaperti in 1260 and probably made to paint this

-picture to earn his freedom, it is said.
-It's his first known major work and
+picture to earn his freedom.
+It's his first known major work and the only

-the only one safely attributable, having been signed and dated.
-The heads
+one safely attributable, having been signed and dated.
+The heads had their

-had their detailing softened and made my Ducciesque by a local artist, a pupil of Duccio, a couple of decades later,
+detailing softened and made more Ducciesque by a local artist, a pupil of Duccio, a couple of decades later,

 a fact revealed by x-radiography.
 It is flanked by Santa Caterina and